Quantum order by disorder in Frustrated Spin Nanotubes: DMRG results

 The DMRG simulations are set to be quantum-number conserving, which reduces the simulation time.
 For spin chains the conserved quantum number corresponds to the $z$-component of the total spin $S^z_{\textrm{tot}}$.
 When computing the spin gap, we perform two DMRG runs for each system size $L_y$, one in the sector with $S^z_{\textrm{tot}}=0$, and another one in the sector with $\left|S^z_{\textrm{tot}}\right|=1$.
-After determining the ground state in each total spin sector, we also find the first-excited states in each total spin sector from a second DMRG run, where we add a penalty term to the Hamiltonian that is the weighted projection to the previously determined ground state.
+After determining the ground state in each total spin sector, we also find the corresponding first-excited state from a second DMRG run, where we add a penalty term to the Hamiltonian that is the weighted projection to the previously determined ground state.

 To directly observe the emergence of $\mathbb{Z}_2$-helical order we measure a suitable plaquette bond order parameter $\sigma$.
-For the site labeling in Fig.~\ref{fig:ops}(a), we define the order parameter as
+For the site labeling in Fig.~\ref{fig:ops}\hyperlink{fig:ops}{(a)}, we define the order parameter as

 where the bond order parameter at plaquette $i$ reads